 - 6 cups cubed and dried brown bread

-- fresh herbs to taste thyme, sage, rosemary (optional)
+- 1 tablespoon fresh herbs, or more to taste thyme, sage, rosemary (optional)

 - 3-4 cups chicken broth

 - Heat butter over medium heat until melted.
 Stir in poultry seasoning, black pepper and salt to taste.
 Add celery & onions and cook until softened (do not brown).
 Cool completely.

 - Place bread cubes in a large bowl.
 Add cooled celery and onion mixture, parsley and fresh herbs if using.